 Colours are a deal-breaker if they aren’t combined in the right way.
 Even if your visual display looks interesting and dynamic if you choose colours that are either too bland or too extreme, they might end up deferring your potential clients.
 Contracts work the best, along with monochromatic colours.
 Combined together they can achieve the right effect.

 Themes are also an important aspect of your visual merchandising.
 After all, you should be thinking of this as a story-telling experience for your customers.
-Like a regular story, think of a central theme that you want ot bring into your shop.
+Like a regular story, think of a central theme that you want to bring into your shop.
 It’s even been suggested in studies that having a theme allows your customers to relate to your shop and treat it as a comfortable space.
 Themes can accompany new product launches.
-They can also mark the beginning of a product rebranding, When it comes to choosing the right colours, ensure they work with the brand, the season and the overall look o the store.
+They can also mark the beginning of a product rebranding.
+When it comes to choosing the right colours, ensure they work with the brand, the season and the overall look of the store.
 There should be synergy between the colours and undertones of the theme.